First-Time Connecticut Domestic Violence Offenses

 Can I Automatically Get the Family Violence Education Program?

 No. The domestic violence judge must conduct a hearing on your FVEP application.
-During this hearing, the best Stamford and Connecticut criminal attorneys and lawyers will frequently offer a comprehensive and compelling application package to the domestic violence judge.
+During this hearing, the best Connecticut attorneys will frequently offer a comprehensive and compelling application package to the domestic violence judge.
 Character reference letters, counseling and treatment letters, DCF input, and other documents will be submitted on your behalf to help the judge better understand who you are—both personally and professionally.
 As of the hearing date, the judge’s only impression of you is what the judge is reading in the police reports, which are often slanted and biased against you.
 So work closely with your top Connecticut domestic violence lawyers to provide them with the materials they need to give you the best chances of getting the Connecticut Family Violence Education Program.

 Other individuals and court officers will be given the opportunity to speak at your FVEP hearing.
 First, the domestic violence prosecutor will state their position on the record: often either communicating an objection, a consent, or not taking a position on your FVEP application.
 The domestic violence prosecutor will then communicate the alleged Victim’s position on your application, and sometimes will even have the Victim or the Victim’s lawyer argue their position and thoughts directly to the judge.
 Finally, DCF or a Family Relations Officer can also each weigh in with the Court and state their position in open court.
 Sometimes they will support your FVEP application; other times they will either object or ask for strict and onerous conditions to be applied to the program (such as alcohol and drug counseling or texting, or GPS ankle bracelet monitoring).
 Regardless, it’s very clear that if you’re not prepared for this hearing, you can feel like you are outnumbered—all the more reason to have a top Norwalk, Danbury or Stamford domestic violence criminal lawyer by your side.

 At the conclusion of the hearing, the judge will grant or deny your application.
-If denied, then your Connecticut criminal lawyer will have to take your domestic violence case to trial or attempt to resolve your case by way of a plea bargain.
+If denied, then your Connecticut lawyer will have to take your domestic violence case to trial or attempt to resolve your case by way of a plea bargain.
 If your application is granted, however, then the domestic violence judge will order you into the Family Violence Education Program, and set down your case for a dismissal date that is as short as 6 months (or as long as 2 years) from your hearing date.
 The length of the Family Violence Program is critical for many reasons.
 First, the criminal protective / restraining orders remain in effect for the duration of the program.
 Second, your Connecticut domestic violence arrest charges remain on your criminal record until dismissal, making it difficult to apply for jobs, housing and insurance.
-As a result, your top Greenwich or Stamford domestic violence lawyer must argue aggressively for an early Family Violence Education Program dismissal date.
+As a result, your top domestic violence lawyer must argue aggressively for an early Family Violence Education Program dismissal date.

 Do I Have to Cooperate with the Family Relations Officers during My Domestic Violence Case?

 You should.
 During the course of the Connecticut domestic violence arrest / FVEP application and eligibility process, you will be asked to meet with an officer from the Office of Family Relations.
 This agency assists the Court with assessing the safety risks of everyone involved in your Connecticut domestic violence arrest.
 These officers also make recommendations to the Court on whether you are a suitable candidate for the Family Violence Education Program.
 They regularly conduct interviews with you and any alleged victims in your case.
-Generally it is beneficial to your case to work with the Office of Family Relations, as their mission is to rehabilitate you and facilitate the healing process after a Greenwich, Norwalk or Stamford domestic violence arrest.
+Generally it is beneficial to your case to work with the Office of Family Relations, as their mission is to rehabilitate you and facilitate the healing process after a first-time domestic violence arrest.
 Remember, however, that anything you say to the Family Relations Officers can be used against you in your criminal case, so it’s important to consult your top Connecticut criminal lawyer prior to meeting with the Family Relations Officers.

 How Much Does the Family Violence Education Program Cost?